lukehollenback/genesis/readme.md

 _As a note, this was a programming excercise – not a biology excercise.
 At best, this was a gross simplification of reality fueled by
 [casual reductionism](https://en.wikipedia.org/wiki/Fallacy_of_the_single_cause).
-At worst, it was an excersie no corrolation to reality at all._
+At worst, it was an excersie with no corrolation to reality at all._

 Ultimately, this project serves to: